Nonparametric Heterogeneous Treatment Effect Estimation in Repeated Cross Sectional Designs: Introduction

-As discussed in \citet{abadie2005semiparametric}, \eqref{eq:conditional_parallel} may be more credible than the standard parallel trends assumption that holds without conditioning on $X_i$ as it enables us to control for known sources of confounding.
-In this paper, we take the estimand $\tau = \EE{\tau(X)}$ with $\tau(x)$ defined via \eqref{eq:conditional_parallel} as given; \citet{abadie2005semiparametric} provides further discussion of this identification strategy.
+As discussed in \citet{abadie2005semiparametric}, \eqref{eq:cond-parallel} may be more credible than the standard parallel trends assumption that holds without conditioning on $X_i$ as it enables us to control for known sources of confounding.

-There has been some work in econometrics on estimating $\tau$ under the assumption \eqref{eq:conditional_parallel}, including \citet{abadie2005semiparametric}, \citet{li2019double}, \citet{sant2018doubly}, and \citet{zimmert2018efficient}.
-All these papers, however, make an additional assumption that there is no covariate shift across cross-sections from the same state: they require that the joint distribution of $(X_i, S_i)$ does not vary with $T_i$, i.e., that that $(X_i, \, S_i)\indep T_i$.
-And this assumption may be hard to justify with cross-sectional data where we are not able to survey exactly the same people in the pre and post periods.
-For example, in a ride-sharing application, \citet{lu2018surge} estimates the effects of a dynamic pricing feature on drivers' behaviors by leveraging a natural experiment where a software bug temporarily disables a dynamic pricing feature for certain drivers.
-In this case, we may expect the distribution of the covariates $X_i$ for active drivers varies both with exposure $S_i$ and time $T_i$.

-Another widely used approach for difference-in-differences estimation with covariates entails fitting a two-way fixed effect linear model for $Y_i$ in terms of $X_i, \, S_i, \, T_i$ of the form then interpreting the coefficient $\beta_{s,t}$ as the treatment effect \citep[e.g.,][]{anzia2011jackie}.
-This approach, however, makes several restrictive assumptions.
-It assumes that the effect of the state $S_i$ and that of $T_i$ are fixed, and that the treatment effect is homogeneous.
-It also assumes that any confounding effects of $X_i$ should affect the outcome $Y_i$ linearly \citep{angrist2008mostly,ding2019bracketing,keele2013much,lechner2011estimation}.
-These constraining assumptions can be difficult to satisfy in practice, and in particular the estimator \eqref{eq:linspec} is not justified by a nonparametric version of the assumption \eqref{eq:conditional_parallel}.
+A classical approach to estimating $\tau(x)$ would be to employ flexible nonparametric modeling of the treatment effect function.
+A common practice is to employ a two-way fixed effect linear model with interactions for $Y_i$ in terms of $X_i, \, S_i, \, T_i$ of the form then interpreting $\hat{\tau}(x) = \hat{\beta}_{s,t}^\top x$ as the treatment effect \citep[e.g.,][]{anzia2011jackie}.
+However, the estimator \eqref{eq:linspec} is not justified by a nonparametric version of the assumption \eqref{eq:cond-parallel} due to the assumed linear functional forms on $\tau(x)$ and on any confounding effects of $X_i$ that affect the outcome $Y_i$ \citep{angrist2008mostly,ding2019bracketing,keele2013much,lechner2011estimation}.
+These constraining assumptions can be difficult to satisfy in practice.

-In this paper, we propose flexible and robust nonparametric approaches for the difference-in-differences design that address both of these limitations, and allow us to estimate $\tau$ given only the assumption \eqref{eq:conditional_parallel} along with a relevant form of overlap.
-Throughout this paper, we assume the data is generated from the following generic specification:
+In this paper, we aim to flexibly estimate the treatment effect function $\tau(X)$ given only the assumption \eqref{eq:cond-parallel} along with a relevant form of overlap.
+As a direct consequence of \eqref{eq:cond-parallel}, the data generating process can be written as the following generic specification:

 where the joint distribution of $\cb{T_i, \, X_i, \, S_i}$ may be arbitrary and